-Concord, Massachusetts is a small town in Middlesex County about 20 miles north west of Boston, Massachusetts.
+Concord is a historic Massachusetts town in Middlesex County about 20 miles north west of Boston, Massachusetts.
 It was the first inland settlement in New England and in the Massachusetts Bay Colony.

 The area was originally inhabited by the Pennacook Indians who named the area “Musketaquid,” which is an Algonquin word for “grassy plain.”
 The Pennacook population in the area was later decimated during a disease epidemic between 1616-1619.